Read | Listen| Write

 Into organized efforts

-That led to community change.
+That led to our community’s change.

 Tilling the dirt